 Month 6-7: Financial

-- List out all your bank accounts, investment accounts, and other financial accounts such as ePay or Health Savings Accounts, for example.
+• List all your asset accounts such as bank accounts, investment accounts, and other financial accounts (Health Savings Accounts, for example).

 Month 9: Digital

-- Consider using a password manager that allows you to share passwords securely with others.
-This may be part of the vault software you chose, or it may be a separate software, depending on the option you selected.
+• Consider using a password manager that allows you to share passwords securely with others.
 This can make it easier for you to keep track of passwords and make it easier for your successor.

 Month 10: Taxes